barcavia/Natural-Language-Proccesing/README.md

 # Natural Language Processing

 This repository contains various NLP projects that I have worked on, including some that were a part of my B.Sc. in Computer Science at the Hebrew University of Jerusalem.
-The projects utilize various machine learning tools and models and covers a range of NLP tasks, such as sentiment analysis, text classification, named entity recognition, and more.
+The projects utilize various machine learning tools and models, and covers a range of NLP tasks, such as sentiment analysis, text classification, named entity recognition, and more.

 ## Projects